Reciprocal Easement Agreements Can Make or Break a Development Deal

 In one prominent recent case, a struggling shopping mall in Maryland was sued by its remaining anchor tenant, Lord & Taylor, when the mall sought to redevelop and adopt an open-air, mixed-use approach.
 A jury awarded $31 million to the plaintiff, finding that the landlord had reneged on its commitment to keep the property as an enclosed shopping mall until at least the year 2042, per the terms of their REA.

 As the Lord & Taylor case illustrates, REAs are designed to protect against future disruptions in business.
 Failure to abide by the terms of the REA is subject to a breach of contract suit.
 REA concerns “come up a lot, especially in mixed-use projects, where the development is done in phases, and often the early tenants and occupants are in place before later tenants and occupants are identified,” Neville says.

 “If I represent a purchaser and we are the proverbial last one to the dance and we’re buying a parcel with established neighbors, I’m probably less concerned because we can get our arms around what restrictions exist and whether they work for us.
 We also know who to approach in the event we want to ask for changes.
-But if I’m buying a parcel and plan to sell it off—an office building here, a Marriott Hotel on part, a bowling alley ground lease, and so on—then we sit down and consider how to craft the REA or ECCR around what makes the current, known users happy while also trying to think though who might be joining the project in the future.
+But if I’m buying a parcel and plan to sell it off—an office building here, a Marriott Hotel, a bowling alley ground lease, and so on—then we sit down and consider how to craft the REA or ECCR around what makes the current, known users happy while also trying to think through who might be joining the project in the future.
 The same thing goes with a shopping center.
-Many big box retailers have their own REAs which are often required in order to move forward with a deal.
+Many big box retailers have their own REAs, which are often required in order to move forward with a deal.
 It’s not always possible to simply record the anchor’s REA against the property, but when you can, you often do.”